-Creating an environment of excellence in computational biology and data science is a key enabler of success of our biomedical research.
+Creating an environment of excellence in computational biology and data science is paramount to our biomedical research.

 The mission of C2RI is to provide advanced support in computational biology and data science to research groups and platforms.
-This includes data analysis in a large range of competences, development of tailor-made algorithms and web applications, data management, and high-performance computing.
+This includes data analysis in a large range of computational biology domains, development of tailor-made innovative solutions, data management, and high-performance computing.

-Laurent Essioux, rector of the Center for Informatic Resources and Research
+Laurent Essioux, Director of the Center for Informatic Resources and Research